 Teachers College is accredited by the Middle States Commission on Higher Education.

-Teacher preparation and school leadership programs are accredited with the Council for the Accreditation of Educator Preparation (CAEP, formerly NCATE).
+Teacher preparation, school leadership, and school counseling programs are accredited with the Council for the Accreditation of Educator Preparation (AAQEP).

 A number of academic programs are accredited by specialized accrediting bodies, including: